absdnd/Eulerian_Motion_Magnification/README.md

 ## Sample Videos
 For evaluation, we utilize the videos provided the authors [here](http://people.csail.mit.edu/mrub/evm/#code).
 Place the videos in the `./source` folder.

-#### Command Line Parameters:
+#### Execution

-These parameters can be supplied at the time of running the code.
-Below are the possible combinations that can be given for command line arguments.
+Please run the code present in each of the folders in order to execute it.

 -  Quality factor `--Qf = {20,40,60,70,75,80,85,90}`
 -  Stability index  `--index = {1 or all}`